arcalinea/simplechain/README.md

 # Simple blockchain

-A simple blockchain written in Go, using libp2p and IPFS for the networking and block storage layers.
+A simple blockchain written in Go, demonstrating use of libp2p and IPFS for networking and block storage layers.

 Blocks currently save only to memory, and chain starts from scratch each time it's run.